jwurzer/glslScene/README.md

 External libraries
 ------------------
-glslScene use the following libraries: SDL, stb_image, ImGui, GLEW or optional glad, some classes from SFML.
+glslScene use the following libraries: SDL, GLM, stb_image, ImGui, GLEW or optional glad, some classes from SFML.